SocialBook User Guide

 • Deletes the schemes at the specified SCHEME_INDEXES from the person at the specified PERSON_INDEX.

-• The person index refers to the index number shown in the displayed person list.
+• The PERSON_INDEX refers to the index number shown in the last viewed person list.

-• The scheme index refers to the index number shown in the displayed scheme list with viewscheme command.
+• The SCHEME_INDEXES refers to the index numbers shown in the displayed scheme list from the viewscheme PERSON_INDEX command.

 • Duplicated valid scheme index inputs would be treated as unique scheme index inputs.